-The Academic Status Committee (ASC) will monitor a student's academic performance throughout their time in the MSAT program.
-The student's mentor will be briefed by the Chair of the ASC regarding academic difficulty.
-Coursework in the MSAT program is separated into didactic and clinical education domains.
 Students are required to demonstrate satisfactory academic performance in courses in both the didactic and clinical education coursework.
 A student may be dismissed from the program for substandard performance in didactic or clinical education experience coursework.

 The student will receive notification in writing by the Dean of the Graduate School at the end of the academic semester for any performance at a substandard level.
-The student may also be informed of the dismissal verbally by either the instructor of record for the course or the Chair of the Academic Status Committee (ASC).